Financial assistance for undergraduate students

 - Provide and maintain up to date bank details for maintenance payments, if the Award includes maintenance.

-- Set a good academic example, e.g. strive for best results, attend classes, finish the course on time and continue to demonstrate the exemplary student attributes or grades by which he or she originally received the Award.
+- Set a good academic example, e.g. strive for best results, attend classes, finish the course on time and continue to demonstrate the exemplary student attributes and grades by which he or she originally received the Award.
 If the student fails to do this, the Award may be withdrawn.

 It is the Award recipient's responsibility to: